wp-plugins/spectacula-threaded-comments/readme.txt

 == Changelog ==

+= 1.0.3 =
+*	Moved the javascript to the footer and removed an unneeded script.

 = 1.0.2 =
 *	Added the reply link text to the translation fields for this plug-in rather than use WP's own reply to make it a little easier for people to translate